teesloane/Auth-Boss/README.md

 HTTPS is HTTP wrapped in TLS (or, in the olden days, SSL) to protect traffic between browsers and servers.

-HTTPS encrypts the information that's sent along with your HTTP requests.
+HTTPS encrypts the information that's sent along with your HTTP requests and the responses that are sent back.
 This is particularly important when we start talking about authentication!

 From wikipedia: